zahlio/scrapoxy/docs/user_manual/README.md

 #### Can the scraper force the request to go through a specific proxy?

 Yes.
 The scraper adds the proxy name in the header **x-cache-proxyname**.

+When the scraper receives a response, this header is extracted.
-First, this header is extracted from the response of the initial request.
+The scraper adds this header to the next request.

-And it is injected into the next request.

 ## Configuration